 - 1. An incident occurs and is noticed by a user or member of staff who escalates it to the incident management team - 2.
 Incident Management record the problem; conduct an initial assessment of its nature and impact; and assign it for resolution. - 3.
 The Incident Management Manager convenes a review team consisting of the business, technical support and other impacted parties.
 If the review team decides that the problem cannot be resolved within its RTO, it escalates to the Crisis Management Team (CMT) with a recommendation to declare a disaster. - 4.
 The Crisis Management Team (CMT) is briefed and decides whether to declare a disaster.
 If it does so it would normally (except in a catastrophic disaster or one of political significance) delegate executive responsibility to the Emergency Response Team, at least for the first 48 hours of the disaster.
-Although delegating executive power, the CMT would normally retain responsibility for activating a Stakeholder Management Plan.
-The organization must set a time-limit for making the Disaster Declaration decision following an incident occurring, otherwise recovery strategies will not be able to be carried out within the prescribed RTOs. - 5.
+Although delegating executive power, the CMT would normally retain responsibility for activating a Stakeholder Management Plan - 5.
 The Emergency Response Team reviews the problem and decides whether to activate DR Plans. - 6.
 DRP are activated (Recovery Team Notification and Stakeholder Notification) and the recovery process is continued until production is restored - 7.
 After a period of production at the backup centre, planning for switchback to the production/primary centre (if it still exists) at an appropriate date takes place - 8.
-Following restoration of the primary location or establishment of a new primary location, switchback from the backup centre to the restored or primary location is thoroughly rehearsed and then carried out
+Switchback to the production/primary centre is thoroughly rehearsed, and then takes place